frasermclean/personal-site/content/post/plausible-analytics-self-hosted-guide/index.md

 ## PostgreSQL database

 Plausible Analytics uses [PostgreSQL](https://www.postgresql.org/) as its main database.
-We will create a new `compose.yml` file and add
+We will create a new `compose.yml` file and add the following contents:

 ```yaml
 services: